GNXClone/R230-BCM-Spoofer/README.md

 ### Green Board

 This is the recommended board.
 The advantage to this particular one, with the 100 pin STM32F105VCT6 MCU, is that it consumes less than 20mA when idle.
 The other boards consume 40mA when idle.
 This is important when the board is powered by the consumer battery when parked and off.
 This MCU also has 256kB.
-Not important for this application, but could be handy if you want to make a CAN gateway, MITM CAN spy,etc. This board has configurable terminating resistors, you can de-solder the shorting blobs to disconnect the resistors.
+Not important for this application, but could be handy if you want to make a CAN gateway, MITM CAN spy, etc. This board has configurable terminating resistors, you can de-solder the shorting blobs to disconnect the resistors.
 So far, all green boards have serial programming pads and therefore require the use of an FTDI adapter or similar.
 Boot0 must be pulled high at power up to place it into flash programming mode.

 <img src="res/green.png" alt="Green Board" width="800"/>